prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

     prometheus: main
 ```

-A caveat about this is that Prometheus and Alertmanager need to be configured with the full URL they are going to be exposed at.
-Therefore the `Prometheus` manifest will need an entry for `externalUrl`:
+Prometheus and Alertmanager must be configured with the full URL at which they will be exposed.
+Therefore the Prometheus manifest requires an entry for `externalUrl`:

 ```yaml
 apiVersion: monitoring.coreos.com/v1